 Benefits of Having a BSN

-Magnet-designated hospitals, which the American Nurses Credentialing Center recognizes for excellence in patient care delivery, are a great example.
-These hospitals require all nurses with management or leadership status to have at least a BSN degree.
-Furthermore, facilities applying for Magnet status must have a plan in place for employing an 80% baccalaureate-prepared RN workforce by 2020.
+Magnet-designated hospitals, which the American Nurses Credentialing Center recognizes for excellence in patient care delivery, require all nurses with management or leadership status to have at least a BSN degree.

 By earning a nursing BSN degree, you can start your career without interruption.
 While an associate degree nursing program teaches you the basics of nursing, it can fall short in developing your critical-thinking and decision-making skills.
 A bachelor’s degree nursing program cultivates these advanced skills and expands your education to include research, leadership and public health.